 Swedes are a remarkably hospitable people; in a quiet and comfortable way, these families—my family—made me feel at home.
 They opened their lives to a curious stranger.
 They shared unknown stories about our families and my grandparents.
 They asked about our lives in the States.
 We became friends over fika at the kitchen table or on long walks through berry bushes.
 Along the way, we realized that blood runs deeper than most can fathom and few get to glimpse.
 It was an extraordinary, but why?

 Roots are fragile.
-In the span of a single lifetime, the histories of our very blood can be lost if neglected.
-The photographs I took in Sweden are consideration of a place and a family, and how those two are inextricably bound together.
+In the span of a single lifetime, the histories of the very blood in our veins can be lost if neglected.
+The photographs I took in Sweden are a consideration of a place and a family, and how those two are inextricably bound together.
 The ties that bind us are often most powerful in the quiet moments—a passing wind, a beautiful sunset, or an embrace.

 Remember that your name is connected to a web of human stories, and finding those strings makes the world more comprehensible.